Academic Foundation Programmes

 For details of how to apply, please see our Allocation Process section.

 Academic Research programmes are offered by each of the three Locality Schemes within YHFS.
 These incorporate a standard F1 training programme and an F2 training programme which includes a four-month attachment in Academic Research.

 These placements provide trainees with the opportunity to experience life as a Clinical Academic Scientist before considering applying for a Specialty Training Academic Clinical Fellowship.

 The trainee, during their 4 month Academic Research Placement, will spend time in a research laboratory, attend laboratory meetings alongside researchers and scientists, carry out a small research project and conduct a review of the research literature on their chosen research topic.
 The F2 trainee will write up their project and present their findings to their Research Group.

-From August 2018, the four-month Academic Research post will not be 'fixed'; instead, trainees will submit an application for the Academic project of their choice from a given list.
-This new process will apply to trainees who are appointed to start their F1 posts in August 2017.
+From August 2018, the four-month Academic Research post will not be 'fixed' to a speciality.
+Instead, trainees will submit an application for the Academic project of their choice from a given list.
+This new process has been in place since August 2017.
 You can access the application form at the bottom of this page.